mongodb/mongo-python-driver/doc/faq.rst

 important to bound the duration of operations during a load spike than it is to complete every operation.

-When :meth:`~pymongo.mongo_client.MongoClient.disconnect` is called by any thread, all sockets are closed.
+When :meth:`~pymongo.mongo_client.MongoClient.close` is called by any thread, all sockets are closed.

 Does PyMongo support Python 3?